kingreza/ButterflySimulationCocos2d/README.md

 Butterfly movements take place on randomly generated bezier curves.

-Feel free to use it in your game to change it around as you wish.
+Feel free to use it in your game or to change it around as you wish.

 If you have any questions drop me a line at reza.shirazian@frontrowsoft.com